Officers pry 1-year-old from mom's arms during arrest

-Police and HRA security officers tried to take a 1-year-old boy from Jazmine Headley, 23, so they could arrest her.
+Police and HRA security officers apparently tried to take the 1-year-old boy from Headley so they could arrest her.

-"I was devastated to see something like that happen to my daughter and grandson.
-And how this officer yanking on my grandson to get him out of my daughter's arms," said Headley's mother, Jacqueline Jenkins.
+"I was devastated to see something like that happen to my daughter and grandson, and how this officer yanking on my grandson to get him out of my daughter's arms," Headley's mother Jacqueline Jenkins said.

-Jenkins is livid.
-She says Headley is now in jail, and is barred from seeing her own son, Damone.

-Eyewitness News was told the city agency was slow and crowded, so there were no chairs available.
-Headley sat on the floor with her son to wait for her turn.
+Eyewitness News was told the city agency was slow and crowded, so there were no chairs available, and Headley sat on the floor with her son to wait her turn.

-Nyasia Ferguson took the video and confirms that both Headley and her son were not blocking any doors or passageways.

-Headley is now charged with resisting arrest, obstruction, trespass and harming her own child.
+Headley is now charged with resisting arrest, obstruction, trespassing and acting in a manner injurious to a child.

+7 On Your Side Investigates has previously reported on several disturbing incidents involving HRA security officers in Manhattan.

 ----------